 This doesn’t require much of an intro – the more you save, the more you earn!

-Here are the tactics for lowering Paypal and eBay fees that we have learned on our journey to grossing millions on eBay.
+Here are the tactics we learned to reduce eBay and PayPal fees on our journey to making money on eBay.

-eBay offer discounted listing fees and ‘final value’ fees for store subscribers.
+eBay offers discounted listing fees and ‘final value’ fees for store subscribers.

 The problem is that eBay only allows you to subscribe to one store per eBay account, So if you’re selling on multiple eBay sites (like us) with one account, you are forced to open your store on just one of those sites, and get the discounts for just one eBay site.

-Understanding this we opened “dedicated” eBay accounts for every eBay site we were selling on – AU, France, UK, US, DE
+Understanding this, we opened “dedicated” eBay accounts for every eBay site we were selling on – Australia, France, UK, US, and Germany.

 Then we subscribed to stores dedicated to these sites.
 This way we enjoyed the maximum discount possible.

-Takeaway – Once you have steady business on international eBay sites, consider opening a dedicated account with its own separate store on the specific eBay site to avail of the maximum possible discounts.
+Takeaway – Once you have steady business on international eBay sites, consider opening a dedicated account with its own separate store on the specific eBay site to avail of the maximum possible discounts and reduce eBay fees.